balderdashy/sails-mongo/README.md

 ## BREAKING CHANGES

 #### MongoDB Driver
-From `sails-mongo` version 2.0.0 and above, the adapter uses a new mongodb driver.
-These driver changes the way it handles connections, and implements the concept of [MongoClient](http://mongodb.github.io/node-mongodb-native/3.2/api/MongoClient.html).
+From `sails-mongo` version 2.0.0 and above, the adapter uses [mongodb 3.2.x](https://www.npmjs.com/package/mongodb).
+This driver changes the way it handles connections, and implements the concept of [MongoClient](http://mongodb.github.io/node-mongodb-native/3.2/api/MongoClient.html).

 Because of that, `manager` now returns MongoClient, instead of just a connection.

-This enables a lot more flexibility and allows the use of the latest MongoDb improvements, like [ClientSession](http://mongodb.github.io/node-mongodb-native/3.2/api/ClientSession.html), and with it, transactions, change streams, and other new features.
+This adds a lot more flexibility and enables the use of the latest MongoDb improvements, like [ClientSession](http://mongodb.github.io/node-mongodb-native/3.2/api/ClientSession.html), and with it, transactions, change streams, and other new features.

 ## Access to Database object
-If you need to get the database, you have to call the [`db`](http://mongodb.github.io/node-mongodb-native/3.2/api/MongoClient.html#db) method on the manager (MongoClient).
+If you need to get the database, you have to call the [`db`](http://mongodb.github.io/node-mongodb-native/3.2/api/MongoClient.html#db) function on the manager (MongoClient).

 ## Configuration options
-The 0.x and 1.x versions of the adapter use (MongoDb 2.2.x connection options)[http://mongodb.github.io/node-mongodb-native/2.2/api/MongoClient.html#.connect].
-Since the 2.x versions of the adapter, it uses (MongoDb 3.2.x connection options)[http://mongodb.github.io/node-mongodb-native/3.2/api/MongoClient.html#.connect].
+This version uses (MongoDb 3.2.x connection options)[http://mongodb.github.io/node-mongodb-native/3.2/api/MongoClient.html#.connect].

 New/updated options:
  - `authMechanism`: Mechanism for authentication: MDEFAULT, GSSAPI, PLAIN, MONGODB-X509, or SCRAM-SHA-1